IRS Voluntary Disclosure (2018 Updated Common Question & Answers)

 - Someone who is already in trouble and uses information he or she has against you to leverage a better deal

-How does Domestic Disclosure Help
+How does IRS Voluntary Disclosure Help

-As provided by the IRS: “It is currently the practice of the IRS that a voluntary disclosure will be considered along with all other factors in the investigation in determining whether criminal prosecution will be recommended.
+It is currently the practice of the IRS that a voluntary disclosure will be considered along with all other factors in the investigation in determining whether criminal prosecution will be recommended.
 This voluntary disclosure practice creates no substantive or procedural rights for taxpayers as it is simply a matter of internal IRS practice, provided solely for guidance to IRS personnel.
-Taxpayers cannot rely on the fact that other similarly situated taxpayers may not have been recommended for criminal prosecution.”
+Taxpayers cannot rely on the fact that other similarly situated taxpayers may not have been recommended for criminal prosecution.

 What does this Mean?

-Of course, there are no guarantees, but the IRS does have somewhat limited resources; in other words, the IRS simply does not have the time or money to enforce tax crimes against each and every person who may have made a mistake – or worse – in prior tax years.
+Of course, there are no guarantees, but the IRS does have somewhat limited resources.
+In other words, the IRS simply does not have the time or money to enforce tax crimes against each and every person who may have made a mistake – or worse – in prior tax years.

 As further provided by the IRS: